 The amount of bail is not negotiable by the bail bondsman.
-All bail amounts are determined by the court, and the bail bondsman only acts to pay the amount of that bail on behalf of the defendant.
+All bail amounts are determined by the court, and the from only acts to pay the amount of that bail on behalf of the defendant.
 They will know certain aspects of the law since this is their business but, once the bail has been set, it cannot be changed unless a lawyer files suit on behalf of their client.

 Loss Of Collateral